 I always reuse glass candle jars for beauty storage purposes.

-I love scented candles, they add such a beautiful, inviting and cosy ambiance to my home and look so stylish.
+I love scented candles and also reed diffusers, they add such a beautiful, inviting and cosy ambiance to my home and look so stylish.

 Throwing out empty candle jars seems crazy to me!